-Jerabek’s first flag tour was as deputy commander, Navy Warfare Development.
+Jerabek’s first flag tour was as deputy commander, Navy Warfare Development Command.
 Jerabek assumed his current duties as Commander, Navy Warfare Development Command in July 2013.

-Jerabek holds a Master of Military Arts and Science degree from the School of Advanced Military Studies, Operational Arts Fellowship, U.S. Army Command and General Staff College, as well as a Master of Business Administration from Baker University.
-He is authorized to wear the Defense Superior Service Medal, Bronze Star Medal, Defense Meritorious Service Medal, Meritorious Service Medal with one gold star, Navy and Marine Corps Commendation Medal with two gold stars, Joint Service Achievement Medal, Navy and Marine Corps Achievement Medal with two gold stars, as well as multiple unit commendation medals.
+Jerabek holds a Master of Foreign Affairs from the School of Advanced Military Studies, Operational Arts Fellowship, U.S. Army Command and General Staff College, as well as a Master of Business Administration from Baker University.